Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 The price may seem a bit steep in comparison to the previous options, but it’s important to note that this package includes:

-• shuttle to and from the airport,
+• Transfers to and from the airport

-• Club Mobay VIP Fast Track and airport departure lounge access ($160 value).
+• Club Mobay VIP Fast Track and airport departure lounge access ($160 value)

 But why should you even bother with these Canadian travel sites?
 Can't you just book directly with the resort?